The 5-step guide for how to monetize your blog with ebooks

 Use online tools to design a compelling ebook cover and format your ebook pages.
 When in doubt, ask your audience for feedback and be sure to include visuals to make your content reader-friendly.

-Now that you’re armed with a polished ebook in hand, it’s time to get it onto your digital storefront shelves.
+Now that you’re armed with a polished ebook in hand, it’s time to get it onto your digital shelves.

 - You get to keep most of your profits when you sell on your own site.

 - You don’t have to wait for your payments to come through on a third party’s terms.

 - You have more flexibility, independence, and control over your brand overall.

 - You cultivate a better customer relationship.

 With an all-in-one platform uploading your ebook to your website is a cinch.
 You simply head to your “Products” menu and click “New product”.